Ahrefs vs Semrush — Which Should You Use?

 In the example above, you can see that for the ‘chocolate brownies’ search phrase, the intent behind the user’s search is likely to be ‘informational.’

-Semrush also automatically highlights when the search intent is likely to be ‘transactional’,’navigational’ or ‘commercial.’
+Both tools automatically highlight when the search intent is likely to be ‘transactional’,’navigational’ or ‘commercial.’

-These types of keyword search intent are defined by Semrush as follows:
+These types of keyword search intent are defined by both platforms as follows:

 Informational = the user wants to find a specific answer to a question